B2B Debt Recovery – The 6 Archetypes of Debtors

 6. Mr Slow (Payment delay)

 Mr Slow takes so long to do everything.
 It took him until New Year to open his Christmas presents and until Easter to write his thank-yous.
-This Debtor is simply delaying payment.
+Here, this Debtor is simply delaying payment.
 There is usually payment of the debt after legal action is commenced and there is no evidence of any of the above key factors such as insolvency, business exit or a genuine dispute to the claim.

 Take-Aways for Credit Managers

 Credit Managers and Financial Controllers that offer credit to small-to-medium sized enterprises (SMEs) need to manage the risk of non-payment.
 Our research and experience has given us insights to categorising business-to-business (B2B) debtors into six debtor categories.
-By correctly placing debtors into one of these categories our Credit Manager and Financial Controller Clients are able to accurately predict their prospects of recovery and optimise their legal expenditure.
+In addition, by correctly placing debtors into one of these categories our Credit Manager and Financial Controller Clients are able to accurately predict their prospects of recovery and optimise their legal expenditure.
 If a Client chooses to continue legal action against a chronically insolvent debtor, it may be for policy reasons rather than an expectation of recovery.

 Regression analysis showed a negative relationship between the number of days between invoicing and the commencement of legal action.
-This means that the longer the delay in prosecuting claims, the less pay-back at the end.
+This firstly, means that the longer the delay in prosecuting claims, the less pay-back at the end.
 Secondly, there was a clear positive relationship between a debtor providing a personal guarantee and the percentage of the claim recovered.
 If a debtor (assuming the debtor is a $2 company) provided personal guarantees through its directors and proprietors, the chances of recovery significantly increased.

 We were able to divide all the debtors into the following categories by identifying recurring qualitative factors and linking them to debtor categories:

-1. Chronically insolvent
+1. Chronically insolvent debtors

 2. Incomplete evidence to support claim